 Business logic - Domain-specific utilities and helpers

-For data evolution over time, you can keep app-level migration scripts in
+For data evolution over time, keep app-level migration scripts under

-src/server/migrations.ts and pass them to startApp({ migrations }).
+ordered array passed to startApp({ migrations }).
+See

 Grouping code by modules (domains/features) rather than by type (controllers, models, etc.) makes your codebase more maintainable and easier to understand as it grows.